phuyc/nep/README.md

 <strong>Send Messages (required)</strong>: Allows bot to reply to said messages.<br>
 <strong>Embed links (required)</strong>: Most of the commands send an embed.
 I guess you can turn it off and only use p!ping. <br>
 <strong>Send Messages in Threads</strong>: Allows bot to reply to said messages (surprised surprised) in threads.
 Can disable but it will not work in threads.<br>
-<strong>Use External Emoji<strong>: Self-explained. the embeds will just look uglier if you disable this.<br>
+<strong>Use External Emoji</strong>: Self-explained. the embeds will just look uglier if you disable this.<br>

 <!-- USAGE EXAMPLES -->
 ## Usage